jowo-io/t3/README.md

 #### actions:

 - add search input/filters in posts page
+- consider adding constants/utils for links
+- investigate use of next/image
 - general tidy-up of the code ensuring everything is neat, commented and in the correct place

 ---